21echoes/pedalboard/README.md

   * Wet/dry
   * In gain
   * Out gain
-* On pedals with tap-tempo (currently just Delay), hold K2 and tap K3 for tap tempo
+* On pedals with tap-tempo (currently Delay and Tremolo), hold K2 and tap K3 for tap tempo

 ## Requirements
 * norns (200328 or later)
 * Audio in (stereo preferred, mono mode available in params)
-* Reset after install and updates (this is a new Engine)
+* Reset after installs or updates (this is a new Engine)

 ## Roadmap
-### Initial Release
-* This project is currently in a beta state!
-* Extensive usage and bug auditing to find and fix any bug or tune any pedals that need tuning
-* Then we'll film a brief demo video and post to [Lines](https://llllllll.co/)
+Film a brief demo video showing how it works

 ### More Pedals!
 * Pitch Shifter (params: Interval, Fine)